-In 2021 there will be the The Nutcracker reimagined which will see the rooms throughout the palace transformed into a fairy tale land, depicting the story of the Nutcracker.
+In 2022 there will be the The Kingdom of the Snow Queen which will see the rooms throughout the palace transformed into a fairy tale land.

 There are also a few vintage fairground rides at the Blenheim Palace Christmas fair and the Christmas market is returning for 2022.

 If you are visiting during the day, don’t miss out on the Marlborough Hedge Maze, the second largest hedge maze in the world.